Contradictory Bold Statements About the Marine Aquarium

 With this understood, we must take the practical known facts and artistically use them to benefit your own system.
 Unfortunately art is in a different form for every person and system, thus it can never have the same application in all cases.
 That’s what makes our hobby so challenging and debatable.

 The statements we proclaim are debatable.
 I will only give reason to those statements made through personal observation, cited literature, and experiences through customers and fellow aquarists I know.
 I will make the known statement the general aquarist believes and argue the opposite by stating, “Not true”.

-keep a lot of fish in a reef tank.
+STATEMENT: You cannot keep a lot of fish in a reef tank.